 A Commissioner of Oaths is an individual authorized to administer oaths and affirmations.
 This role helps ensure legal documents, such as affidavits and statutory declarations, possess legal standing.
 In many jurisdictions, lawyers, notaries public, and certain government officials can act as Commissioners of Oaths.
 Their primary duty involves witnessing the signing of documents and verifying the identities of signatories.
 They confirm the truthfulness of statements made within the documents, which is critical for legal proceedings, administrative processes, and other formalities.

 The authority of a Commissioner of Oaths varies by jurisdiction.
 In some areas, their powers may extend to certifying copies of documents or taking depositions.
 However, they do not have the authority to offer legal advice or represent clients in legal matters.
-Their role helps maintain the integrity of legal processes by ensuring that documents are correctly executed and that the information provided is accurate and truthful.
+Their role is to help maintain the integrity of legal processes by ensuring that documents are correctly executed and that the information provided is accurate and truthful.

 Commissioners of Oaths follow strict procedures to guarantee the authenticity of the documents they handle.
 They require individuals to swear an oath or make a solemn affirmation before signing.
 By doing so, the individual asserts that the contents of the document are true to the best of their knowledge.
 This process is vital for preventing fraud and ensuring that statements made in legal documents can be trusted.